-The declaring of the namespace and the relevant include of it is already explained in the chapter "Creating and Using Objects" and therefore we will not discuss it again.
+The declaring of the namespace and the relevant include of it has been explained in the chapter "Creating and Using Objects" and will not be discussed again.

-Before we continue, let’s look into the first line of the previous snippet.
-Instead include of namespace it is a source code comment.
-This is not a problem in compilation time, the comments are "removed" from the code and thus the first line is still the including statement.
+Note that, the first line of above snippet is a source code comment.
+Comments are "removed" from the code during compilation and thus the first code line is the using directive.

 Encoding of Files and Using of Cyrillic and Unicode

-While we are creating a .cs file, in which to declare our classes, it is good to think about its character encoding in the file system.
+When creating a .cs file, in which to declare our classes, it is good to think about its character encoding in the file system.

-In the .NET Framework the compiled code is represented in Unicode so it is possible to use characters in our code from alphabets other than Latin.
-In the next example we use Cyrillic letters for identifiers in Bulgarian language as well as comments in the code, written in Bulgarian (in Cyrillic letters):
+In the .NET Framework, the compiled code is represented in Unicode so that it is possible to use characters in our code from alphabets other than Latin.
+In the next example we use Cyrillic letters for identifiers and comments in the code, written in Bulgarian: